 In the 20-year-old fridge we had some boneless, skinless chicken breasts, (my roommate had a touch of carnaphobia, or at least wouldn’t buy any meat that looked too gross in supermarket cellophane.
 We pooled our money for groceries sometimes, and I went along with her need to buy more expensive cuts of meat because they had less fat), two carrots, and some milk.
 In one of the 1975 cabinets, we had a box of Corn Pops and a single can of cannellini beans with an expiration date that was two weeks in the past.

 I got to work.
 I began with a recipe on a recipe card in a recipe box that had been my mothers; the recipe was attributed to her friend, Sue Schultz, a neighbor in the late 70s.
 The recipe card was yellowing with age and had roosters on it.
 It was a recipe for “Anything Soup,” and the first thing it had you do was chop onions.
 Then it had you sauté them, then add flour, right to the onions, making a weird, chunky paste in the bottom of the pot.
 Then it had you pour broth on the weird paste, slowly, until there was a lot in there.
 Then you brought it to a simmer, adding things.
 I didn’t know I was making a roux, or that this could be the base of many soups and sauces.
-I only knew I was cooking, really cooking, and despite the grief over my mother and the crummy apartment and the job that was exhausting me and the fact that my father didn’t like my boyfriend, whom I wanted to marry, quickly if possible, (because of the grief over my mother and the crummy apartment and the job), some tiny part of me felt happy.
-Or, at least, found respite from all that sad.
-It smelled good.
+I only knew I was cooking, really cooking, and despite the grief over my mother and the crummy apartment and the job that was exhausting me and the fact that my father didn’t like my boyfriend, whom I wanted to marry, (quickly if possible, because of the grief over my mother and the crummy apartment and the job), some tiny part of me felt happy.
+My roux smelled good.
 It is really hard to be totally sad if you are working with your hands and smelling sautéing onions.

-I made that soup and it was a great success.
-(I did not use the Corn Pops, and I did use a few other things brought back from the store to cheer me up, which began my love affiar with shallots.
-But that is a story for another time.)
 I started making soup instead of casseroles.
 There is a place for casserole, but it not on the table of someone who is grieving.
 At least, not too often and not unless it is a really great casserole.
-Great enough that the sad person can overlook the fact that they are so sad, somebody gave them a cassserole.
+Great enough that the sad person can overlook the fact that they are so sad, somebody gave them a casserole.
 But soup says I understand.
-Here, try a little of this, you’ll feel better.
+It says Here, try a little of this, you’ll feel better.
 Slowly, glacier-time slowly, I did feel a little better and so did my dad.
 And my roommate, who had troubles of her own, ate well for a while until I married that boyfriend and she married hers and I learned to make a few other things.

 1. Chop up an onion or two, and is possible several cloves of garlic.